mediumroast/mr_markdown_builder/README.md

 	Content
 </details>

-# Example
+# Examples
-You can check out [./examples/README.md](./examples/README.md) for an example of the module in action, which is created via the test script [./test/create_example_pages.js](./test/create_example_pages.js) within the test directory.
+You can check out [./examples/README.md](./examples/README.md) for an example of the module in action, which is created via the test script [./examples/index.js](./examples/index.js), including the related modules, within the [examples](./examples) directory.